MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/get-started.md

 The other half will be to update the _ApiDefinitions.cs_ file in the binding project to expose this new method.
 There are two ways you can go about this:

 1. You can manually add the required code
-2. When the binding project builds, objective sharpie is run and an _ApiDefinitions.cs_ file is generated inside of the _native/macios/bin/sharpie_ folder (this path will vary based on the project you are working on of course).
+2. After building the binding project, you can run the objective sharpie tool to generate an _ApiDefinitions.cs_ file.
 You can try to find the relevant changes from this file and copy them over manually, or try copying over the whole file and looking at the diff to find the part you need.

 In this case, the changes to _ApiDefinitions.cs_ would be: